IniongunIsaac/News-App-iOS/README.md

 # News App
 An iOS News Feed application developed using Swift, MVVM with repository pattern, RxSwift, Alamofire, RxAlamofire, Swinject and others.
+The application uses [Cocoapods](https://cocoapods.org/) for managing dependencies.
 The application allows users to go through a News Feed whose source is backed by [News API](https://newsapi.org/docs/get-started).

 ## Technology Stack